685 Main Street, Hingham, MA 02043

 Students in kindergarten through grade 7 attend the first part of the formal worship in the sanctuary with their families.
 The children and the teachers then go upstairs to our big classroom where, after some moments of quiet reflection, they share their own joys and concerns.

-A monthly program for busy families who would like their elementary school age children to have some religious education.
-Our goals are to present a fun and inspirational program that includes an introduction to the following:
+A monthly program for busy families who would like their elementary school age children to have a church experience.
+Our goals are to present a fun, activity-based and inspirational program that teaches values through the examples of respected individuals.
+This class is open to all children, especially those who do not attend church regularly.
+It is geared toward children in kindergarten through grade 4.

 Students in Grades 8 and higher have the opportunity to participate in three programs.
 Issues of Faith is offered at Second Parish.
 In addition, every other year Our Whole Lives (OWL) or Coming of Age (COA) is offered in cooperation with Old Ship Church in Hingham.
-The Our Whole Lives program will be offered this year (2017-2018).
+Any student who wishes to participate and his or her parents should meet with Rev. Kelsch prior to enrolling.
+This year Old Ship is offering the Coming of Age program.

 Our Whole Lives (OWL) is a nationally renowned program on human sexuality developed in collaboration by the Unitarian Universalist Association and the United Church of Christ.